 Capital.com shares a lot of similarities with Plus500, not least because the platform also specializes in CFD products.
 In the equities department, this covers over 2,000+ stock CFDs.
 Not only does this include heaps of UK-based shares, but firms in the US, too.
 This means that you can easily trade share CFDs like Amazon, Apple, and Disney.

-On top of stocks, you can also trade CFDs in the form of commodities, cryptocurrencies, forex, and indices.
+You can also trade CFDs in the form of commodities, cryptocurrencies, forex, and indices.
 Much like in the case of the Plus500, Capital.com allows you to trade on a commission-free basis.
 This is the case with all of the asset classes supported by the platform.
 We should also note that Capital.com offers some of the tightest spreads in the online trading scene.
 This is especially the case with major stocks and currencies, as well as commodities like gold and oil.

 In terms of its target market, Capital.com is arguably suited for traders of all skill-sets.
 For example, seasoned traders are looked after as Capital.com offers heaps of technical indicators and chart reading tools.
 At the other end of the spectrum, newbies will have access to a fully-fledged educational department.
 In fact, the platform even offers a dedicated mobile app that teaches you everything you need to know about online trading.

-On top of top-notch research and educational tools, Capital.com is also rated in the analysis department.
+Capital.com is also rated in the analysis department.
 This is because the platform offers everything from fundamental news, market insights, webinars, and even its own Capital.com TV.
 This ensures that you are kept up to date with key market developments.
 In terms of getting started, Capital.com allows you to open an account with a minimum deposit of just £20.
 You can do this with a debit/credit card, bank transfer, or e-wallet.

 Capital.com platform fees: